Intevation/intelmq-mailgen/README.md

  * As our command will be able to run with and witout user interaction, we assume that only users with administration rights have access to the machine and are allowed to start the interactive variant.
- * The privat key material for signing will have no extra protection by passphrase, thus the system itself needs to be secured adequately.
+ * The private key material for signing will have no extra protection by passphrase, thus the system itself needs to be secured adequately.
 (This can include separating to setup intelmq itself on a different machine with only access